lanebjorn/fid/README.md

-# fid
-This repo is for DIG2500 Fundamentals of Interactive Design.
+# This repo is for DIG2500 Fundamentals of Interactive Design.